sitewhere/sitewhere.github.io/developer.md

 the SiteWhere **webapps** folder.

-To build a completely functional server (as you would find on the SiteWhere [downloads](http://www.sitewhere.org/downloads/) page, execute one of the following commands:
+To build a completely functional server (as you would find on the SiteWhere [downloads](http://www.sitewhere.org/downloads/) page), execute one of the following commands:

 For a Windows installation run: